Dracaena Plants for Sale Online

 They look great in corners or placed in front of bare walls in living rooms.
 Older Dracaenas can reach heights of up to 5 to 6 feet.
 Use the colorful foliage to add a bright splash to any room.

-Types of Dracaena Plants:
+Popular Types of Dracaena Plants:

 - Lemon Lime Dracaena: This dracaena is truly an eye-catcher.
 Dracaena Lemon Lime features chartreuse leaves with gray-green centers and white stripes.

 - Song of India Dracaena: These plants are beloved for their arching foliage that radiates bright shades of yellow and green.
 These spunky little trees make a fun bold addition to any space

 - Limelight Dracaena: These carefree houseplants can be used to add height, drama, and a bright splash of color to any interior area.
 This is a relatively low-maintenance houseplant that will require only occasional pruning to remove old foliage.